 A. Mass emigration -- as a matter of principle, yes, but not because I am a racist.
 I am an internationalist, if that label if helpful to you.
 People would not want to emigrate if there was equality on the earth.
 It is famine, political unrest, and other factors that cause them to move.
 Most emigrants today are either economical emigrants looking for a better life or are exporting religious terrorism.
 I myself an an 'emigrant' of sorts for I have lived in three countries in my life though my reasons for being in Scandinavia are spiritual.
 I may one day move to another country.

 Q. Are you saying that culture plays an important rôle in the preservation of free agency?

 But what if all these countries disappear?
 Many have disappeared over the centuries because they lost their peculiar identity.
-Look at Rome -- a great civilisation, so important that the Lord caused Christianity to be established within its borders at the time of its greatness.
-Every culture has its own unique spiritual soil in which certain Gospel seeds can be planted.
+Look at Rome -- a great civilisation, so important that Yahweh caused Christianity to be established within its borders at the time of its greatness.
+Every culture has its own unique spiritual soil in which certain Besorah (Gospel) seeds can best be planted.
 When that spirit becomes corrupted, the nation cannot exist.
-Rome was overthrown, destroyed from within by immorality and from without by mass migration and invasion.
+Rome was overthrown, destroyed from within by immorality and from without by mass immigration and invasion.
 The Western European countries are going through a similar process as they move towards a single federal state, becoming, in effect, a mini-United States.
 American culture, or a lack of it, has nearly totally wiped out the Western European cultural heritage, and Eastern Europe is eager to embrace it too.

 Q. It's depressing...